TritonDataCenter/manatee-state-machine/README.md

   before transactions are committed.
-* If possible, the system automatically reconfigures itself after any combination of failures (of peers, the ZK cluster, or the underlying network) to maximize uptime and to never lose data without operator intervention.
+* If possible, the system automatically reconfigures itself after any combination of failures (of peers, the ZK cluster, or the underlying network) to maximize uptime and to never lose data.

 Any configuration of three or more peers can use the algorithm described here.
 Manatee can be operated in single-peer mode, but that's uninteresting because it cannot survive any failures and the state machine is trivial: always behave as primary.
-Two-peer mode does not make sense with this algorithm because you could never takeover unless both peers were up, in which case there would be no point in taking over.
+Two-peer mode is analogous to two manatee nodes with no async (a degraded state).
+Operationally this mode does not make sense with this algorithm since it will never failover (the sync will never attempt a takeover without an async).

 There are two state machines here.
 There's an overall cluster state, which is ultimately "unavailable", "read-only", or "read-write", and has an additional